Print

 - enhancing transparency of election campaign financing;

-- clarification of the responsibilities and procedures for
+- clarification of the responsibilities and procedures for the effective settlement of electoral disputes.

 25. The Assembly delegation would underline that an agreement